Vaginal sex

 Consent is sexy

-Everyone deserves a sexual partner, whether that’s in a long-term relationship or a casual hook-up, who shows genuine care towards them.
+We’re all worthy of our sexual partner(s) showing genuine care towards us.
+That goes for whether we’re in a long-term relationship or a having a casual hook-up.
 The more thought that goes into communication, building trust and considering each other’s feelings, the better the sex will be, and the more fun you’ll have together.
 Ultimately, sexual consent is about care and checking in.

 Focus on foreplay